HaydenMacDonald/multigitminder/README.md

 ## Rationale

 Beeminder's integration with GitHub, `gitminder`, allows Beeminder users to capture their programming activity as data for their Beeminder goals.
-Unfortunately, `gitminder` only tracks commit and issues closed in a single repo or across your whole GitHub account. `multigitminder` allows Beeminder users to connect any number of repos to any number of active goals based on [any event supported by GitHub Actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).
+Unfortunately, `gitminder` only tracks commits and issues closed in a single repo or across your whole GitHub account. `multigitminder` allows Beeminder users to connect any number of repos to any number of active goals based on [any combination of events supported by GitHub Actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows).

 ## How it Works

+After configuring a workflow file in your chosen repo, GitHub Actions will run `multigitminder` every time your chosen event type occurs.
+The action uses a simple python script (via [`pyminder`](https://github.com/narthur/pyminder)) to push your data points to Beeminder's API.
+Your Beeminder username and auth token are kept safe, since they are stored as secrets in your GitHub repo(s) and obscured by GitHub Actions.

 ![multigitminder flow](/img/multigitminder-diagram.png)